 Serving Suggestions

-Achari chicken tastes great with all Indian bread, such as Phulka, Tawa Paratha, Laccha Paratha, Tandoori Roti, Naan, Missi Roti, or any other bread that you prefer to serve it with.
+Achari chicken tastes great with all Indian bread, such as Phulka, Tawa Paratha, Laccha Paratha, Tandoori Roti, Naan, Missi Roti, or any other bread you prefer to serve it with.

 You can also serve a Raita and Vinegar Onions on the side to complete this meal.